In this article:

 Fats contain 9 calories per gram.
 Choose a lower-saturated fat option, such as ground beef, ground turkey, or chicken.

-It is suggested that catechins can help prevent some chronic diseases of the heart, type 2 diabetes mellitus, and some cancers.
+It is suggested that catechins can help prevent some chronic heart diseases, type 2 diabetes, and some cancers.
 Some studies also concluded that catechins could help prevent infection.
-(13)
+(12)